ABF-QC/Final_Project/README.md

 </br>

-See this notebook [RNN_deployment](notebook/RNN_deployment.ipynb) to have more details about how the model was retrain over the entire dataset before deployment and using it to make predictions.
+See the notebook [RNN_deployment](notebook/RNN_deployment.ipynb) to have more details about how the model was retrain over the entire dataset before deployment and using it to make predictions.
-See this notebook [Prediction](notebook/Prediction.ipynb) to have more details about how the prediction are done with our developed RNN model.
+See the notebook [Prediction](notebook/Prediction.ipynb) to have more details about how the prediction are done with our developed RNN model.

 </br></br>